Supersheep50/hey-look-listen-quiz/README.md

 The project was deployed to GitHub Pages using the following steps...

-Log in to GitHub and locate the [GitHub Repository]
-At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+Log in to GitHub and locate the [hey-look-listen repo](https://github.com/Supersheep50/hey-look-listen-quiz) At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 Click the the "Pages" link on the left-hand side of the screen.
 Under "Source", click the dropdown called "None" and select "Main Branch".